hyprwm/hyprland-wiki/pages/Configuring/Dispatchers.md

 [uwsm](../../Systemd-start) users should avoid using `exit` dispatcher, as exiting Hyprland this way causes various systemd-related problems after restarting the compositor, such xdg-desktop-portal-hyprland and other services do not restart.
 Use `loginctl terminate-user ""` instead.

-It's also strongly advised to replace the `exit` dispatcher with `loginctl terminate-user ""` inside `hyprland.conf` keybinds section.
+It's also strongly advised to replace the `exit` dispatcher with `exec, loginctl terminate-user ""` inside `hyprland.conf` keybinds section.

 {{< /callout >}}